 - Collects: Ultimates 2 (2016) 7-12

-Black Panther was relaunched for Marvel Fresh Start, with Ta-Nehisi Coates still at the helm of Black Panther Vol. 7.
-At this point, Black Panther became the leader of the Avengers by Jason Aaron.
+The Black Panther comic book series was relaunched for Marvel Fresh Start, with Ta-Nehisi Coates still at the helm of Black Panther Vol. 7.
+At this point, Black Panther became the leader of The Avengers by Jason Aaron.

 - Avengers by Jason Aaron Vol. 1: The Final Host